EqualExperts/you-build-it-you-run-it-playbook/practices/governance.md

 Pay for 24x7 support for a digital service from the product team budget.
 This means the product manager or delivery lead acting as the product team budget holder pays for:

 * On-call standby costs.
 Compensation for one or more product team members making themselves available in case of an out of hours incident.
-This is an ongoing running cost.
+This is part of the ongoing run cost.
 * On-call callout costs.
 Compensation for one or more product team members responding to an out of hours incident.
 This is a per-incident cost.

 If the on-call opex budget is owned by a senior operations manager, transfer their budget line item for digital services into an on-call capex budget allocated to the senior manager for the product teams.